 The Magistrate nodded and turned to me.
 “Will you be able to deliver the shipment without Ms. Nole being aboard?”
 As I opened my mouth to speak, she held up a finger.
-“Remember where you are, Your Grace.”
+“Remember where you are, Your Ladyship.”

 Soya nodded.
 Golan Mirani, overflowing with confidence suggested having the trial the next afternoon.
 I agreed, as did Tabitha and Oran.
 “Tomorrow,” said the Magistrate, “in the hour after midday, I will decide the truth of this matter.”
 She turned to me again.
-“Your Grace, do I have your most solemn vow that you will not leave port until after this matter is decided?”
+“Your Ladyship, do I have your most solemn vow that you will not leave port until after this matter is decided?”
 I nodded.
 “Then I will release Ms. Nole into your custody until the time of trial.”